 What makes November such a special month?
 Thanksgiving, of course!
 And my personal favorite, our wedding anniversary.
-We’ve such happy memories of being married on Thanksgiving weekend thirty-one years ago.
-Coming together with the extraordinary people in our lives for Friends-giving.
-That a single mom of two in Mississippi and an unmarried guy in North Carolina could find each other without the internet is something to celebrate.
+We have such happy memories of our wedding on Thanksgiving weekend thirty-four years ago.
+Gathering together with the extraordinary people in our lives for Friends-giving to celebrate our marriage.
+That a single mom of two in Mississippi and a guy in North Carolina could find each other without the internet is something to celebrate.
 To be more specific, I was a mom of an eight-year-old boy and a five- year-old daughter with autism and severe cognitive delays.
 I worked two jobs for a time.
 I would teach pre-school in one town and then drive to a church in another town where I was Director of Daycare and Kindergarten.
 It was important to have food on the table every day.
-My life is so much happier now in comparison that I almost forget how difficult that season of life was.
+My life is so much better now in comparison that I almost forget how difficult that season of life was.
+But there is value in remembering.
 The miracle of finding a man who truly loved me and my children was a dream come true.

-Through the years we’ve attempted to set apart November in its entirety; to give thanks for our personal blessings as well as for the great country we were born into.
-When the children were young we’d always read stories and remember the first Thanksgiving celebration in 1621.
+Through the years we’ve attempted to set apart November— to give thanks for our personal blessings as well as for the great country we were born into.
+When the children were young we’d read stories and remember the first Thanksgiving celebration in 1621.

 So far we’ve waited until after Thanksgiving to commence the Christmas decorating.
 It’s becoming more difficult!
 With all the commercialism around the holidays, it saddens me that the celebration of Thanksgiving has been nearly obliterated.
 I always think of Thanksgiving as a gift of rest and contemplation before the madness begins.